codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2022-01-16-vuepress-tutorial-3.md

 The above command will install the latest version.
 If you want to install the same version being used in the tutorials and blog, then run <code class="inline-code-block">yarn upgrade vuepress@1.8.2</code>.
 :::

-4. Start the local development server:
+4. Start the hot reloading local development server:

 <code-group>
 <code-block title="Yarn">